Exel Composites partners with Ziebel on game-changing oil well sensor

 An exceptionally robust manufacturing process

-To ensure the required combination of strength, stiffness and corrosion resistance necessary for this application, DSC selected one of its proprietary, tough epoxy resins and a specific carbon fiber selected through extensive testing to maximize mechanical performance.
+To ensure the required combination of strength, stiffness and corrosion resistance necessary for this application, Exel selected one of its proprietary, tough epoxy resins and a specific carbon fiber selected through extensive testing to maximize mechanical performance.
 This resin places particularly challenging demands on the pultrusion process, since it requires a very slow cure in order to attain its optimal properties.
 This means that to produce each 6.2 km long rod, the pultrusion line must run continuously, without fault, for more than 3 weeks.

-“Because of the high cost of both the carbon fiber and the fiber optics, the process risk is very high,” David Lewis, DSC’s Director of Technology & Business Development explains.
+“Because of the high cost of both the carbon fiber and the fiber optics, the process risk is very high,” David Lewis, Exel’s Director of Technology & Business Development explains.
 “We’ve therefore performed extensive work to develop a pultrusion process that is extremely robust and foolproof, and exceptional process controls are in place to ensure that there are no failures.”

-Ziebel and DSC have worked together to optimize a spooling technology to facilitate the handling and transport of long lengths of pultruded rod.
-This enables the stiff carbon fiber rod to be wound onto reels that are small enough in diameter to allow shipping from DSC’s production facilities in Erlanger, Kentucky, to Europe and the Middle East as well as within the US.
+Ziebel and Exel have worked together to optimize a spooling technology to facilitate the handling and transport of long lengths of pultruded rod.
+This enables the stiff carbon fiber rod to be wound onto reels that are small enough in diameter to allow shipping from Exel’s production facilities in Erlanger, Kentucky, to Europe and the Middle East as well as within the US.
 An NDT process is used to monitor rod quality, since the product is continuous it cannot be cut for inspection.

 Ziebel is committed to expanding their product portfolio, through innovations in their current Z-Rod® product, as well as other products for similar applications that will take advantage of their cutting edge fiber optic sensing and data analysis capabilities.

-“We have a great deal of trust and confidence in our partners at DSC that will enable us to continue pushing the boundaries for carbon composites in the hostile downhole environments of oil & gas wells.
+“We have a great deal of trust and confidence in our partners at Exel that will enable us to continue pushing the boundaries for carbon composites in the hostile downhole environments of oil & gas wells.
 Our next generation of Z-Rod® will take us to operating temperatures of 350 degrees F (177C), opening up additional wells for our services,” Neil Gardner, Ziebel’s Vice President of Technology says.

 Finland-headquartered pultrusion group Exel Composites acquired DSC in May 2018, marking its entrance into the US market.